addania/coding/src/pages/CSS.md

 **MARGIN**

+> Margin increases the space around an element, giving it some breathing room.
+As we saw earlier, margin is "personal space".
+Margin is the space outside of the border.

+> Margin is mysterious.
+It can do wacky things, like pull an element outside a parent, or center itself within its container.

-> Margin: Space outside of the border.
-It has following values:
+> It has following values:

 ```
 margin-top: 10px;